chengstark/ProtoPMed-EEG/README.md

 Zhicheng Guo* (Duke University), Wendong Ge (Harvard University), Brandon Westover (Harvard University), Jin Jing (Harvard University) and Cynthia Rudin (Duke University) (* denotes equal contribution).

-This code package was SOLELY developed by the authors at Duke University and Harvard University.
+This code package was **SOLELY** developed by the authors at Duke University and Harvard University.

 ## Clincian Accuracy Improvement
+EEG pattern classification performance of the users with and without AI.
+All users performed significantly better (p<0.05) while provided with AI assistance.
 ![EEG pattern classification performance of the users with and without AI.
 All users performed significantly better (p<0.05) while provided with AI assistance.](https://github.com/chengstark/Interp.-EEG-Public/blob/main/figures/user_study_acc.png)

 ## Interpretability and Explanations for Clinicans
+Three explanation modes offered by our model.
 ![Three explanation modes offered by our model.](https://github.com/chengstark/Interp.-EEG-Public/blob/main/figures/model_explation_modes.png)
+Graphical user interface to for clinicans.
 ![Graphical user interface to for clinicans.](https://github.com/chengstark/Interp.-EEG-Public/blob/main/figures/gui.png)

 ## Clincian Accuracy Improvement
+EEG pattern classification performance of the users with and without AI.
+All users performed significantly better (p<0.05) while provided with AI assistance.
 ![EEG pattern classification performance of the users with and without AI.
 All users performed significantly better (p<0.05) while provided with AI assistance.](https://github.com/chengstark/Interp.-EEG-Public/blob/main/detailed_arch.png)

 ## Model Performance Compared to Uninterpretable SPaRCNet (Baseline)
+Our model performs significantly better than the baseline in terms of AUROC scores, AUPRC scores, neighborhood analysis by majority vote and neighborhood analysis by annotator vote distributions.
 ![Our model performs significantly better than the baseline in terms of AUROC scores, AUPRC scores, neighborhood analysis by majority vote and neighborhood analysis by annotator vote distributions.](https://github.com/chengstark/Interp.-EEG-Public/blob/main/figures/model_performance.png)